Amazon Brushing Scam Sign Up: How The Scam Works

-The Amazon brushing scam sign up is a new, fraudulent technique perpetrating online, making it very important to know how to tell if Amazon reviews are real.
-New services such as Amazon Vine and AMZDiscover also became part of the game.
-Let’s take a closer look at this phenomenon, which adds more to the list of Amazon scams.
+New services such as Amazon Vine and AMZDiscover became part of the game.
+Let’s look at this phenomenon, which adds more to the list of Amazon scams.
 Pay attention.

-If you have an Amazon membership, before buying a product, you check out the reviews first, right?
+If you have an Amazon membership, you typically check out the reviews before buying a product.
 You purchase according to these evaluations, yes?
-Well, what if we tell you that tons of reviews you trust for some products are absolute garbage?
+What if we tell you that tons of reviews you trust for some products are absolute garbage?
 Here is more.

-Watch the video below to see in action the Amazon Brushing Scam Sign Up scheme exposed:
+Watch the video below to see in action the Amazon Brushing Scam scheme exposed:

-The Amazon Brushing scam sign up applies to products that are smaller and cheaper mostly.
+The Amazon Brushing scam applies mainly to products that are smaller and cheaper.
 What questionable sellers do is purchase their own products as ‘gifts’ and send them to random addresses to individuals they find on the Internet.
-They could even buy these lists with victims from third-parties.
+They could even buy these lists with victims from third parties.

-On the other hand, there are two platforms that make a difference: Amazon Vine and AMZDiscover.
-Let’s look, quickly:
+On the other hand, two platforms make a difference: Amazon Vine and AMZDiscover.
+Let’s look quickly:

 Amazon Vine